When you start longboarding the only thing you care about is being able to ride around without falling off.

 - Always wearing protective gear

 1 – Choosing the right longboard – The fastest way to get from A to B is by traveling in a straight line.
 I know it sounds silly but it makes complete sense when you think about it.
-When you’re riding on a solid longboard with good flex and wide trucks you’ll always feel more stable.
+When you’re riding on a fast longboard with good flex and wide trucks you’ll always feel more stable.

 If stability isn’t an issue you’ll be able to longboard in a straight line.
 The moment you lose balance it’s going to have a big impact on your speed.
 Plus you’re trying to ride a longboard as fast as possible, so losing your balance means you might end up losing some skin and bones.